mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSMessage;
 ~~~

-External sender types are sent as MLSPlaintext, see {{external-proposals}}
+Messages from senders that aren't in the group are sent as MLSPlaintext.
+See
-for their use.
+{{external-proposals}} and {{joining-via-external-commits}} for more details.

 The following structure is used to fully describe the data transmitted in
 plaintexts or ciphertexts.